tytydraco/yessleep/out/My_dad_was_lost_at_sea_and_so_I_had_to_miss_AA_to_settle_his_affairs_Now_strange_things_are_happening_in_my_hometown.md

 Let me start off by saying the ocean and my father make me feel the same way.

-My mother drowned when I was barely out of diapers, and her loss left my father a volatile, alcoholic shell of himself.
+My mother drowned when I was barely out of diapers, and her loss left him a volatile, alcoholic bastard.
 Then, when I was the ripe old age of twenty-four and we were supposed to be healing and moving on, both he and the ocean made me a widower.

 I tried to tell myself it wasn’t my father’s fault.
 Even in the absence of an apology, the guilt of being at the helm of that boat when the sea turned over like a slumbering monster must somehow torture him.

 I forgave that man for so much.
 It wasn’t fair that I survived and Sally didn’t.
 Fuck, it wasn’t fair that *he* survived at all.

 Existing without my wife in a town I hated felt like sitting still in a burning house.
 So I left, and for three years I never looked back.
 It was hard at first.
-I fell into the same alcoholic vices as my father, but I might have eventually rebuilt my life if my sister hadn’t called.
+I fell into the same vices as my father, but I might have eventually rebuilt my life if my sister hadn’t called.

 It started when my work buddies invited me out for drinks, which I declined in favor of sprinting to my car.
 City traffic meant time was limited, and I hadn’t missed a meeting yet, just as the court ordered.
 My hard earned six-month chip was so close, I could almost touch the proof I wasn’t just a huge pile of shit and wasted potential.